Coloring ideas for Camel

 Most camels have sandy colors like tan, beige, or light brown.
 You can color their fur in soft browns and use a darker brown or gray for their hooves and tail tip.
 Their humps can be the same color or a bit darker to show the shading.
 For the background, try golden yellow for the sand, light blue for the sky, and add some green if there are tiny desert plants!
 You could even color the sun with orange and yellow rays shining over the mountains.

-On the back of the page, why not try writing some fun facts about the camel, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the camel, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Camel?